llfbandit/record/record/README.md

 1. Bluetooth telephony device link (SCO) is automatically done but there's no phone call management.
 2. Unsupported on legacy Android recorder.
 3. Stream mode only.
+4. Opus in CAF container.
+This means that your file will be playable only on iOS platforms.

 ## Usage